mayhemheroes/Pyphen/pages/home.rst

 Pyphen is `available on PyPI <http://pypi.python.org/pypi/Pyphen/>`_.
 To install, just type ``pip install pyphen`` as superuser.

+Pyphen is also packaged for Gentoo and Fedora.

 If you want the development version, take a look at the :codelink:`git repository on GitHub`, or clone it thanks to ``git clone git://github.com/Kozea/Pyphen.git``.